 Tel. ext.
 2190

-Participation is strictly voluntary and postdocs must have approval from their mentors to participate in any or all of the following activities, and time devoted to training activities different from those designated by their funding source must adhere to federal requirements regarding allocation of time and effort.
+II.
+Voluntary: Postdocs must have approval from their mentors to participate in any or all of the following activities, and time devoted to training activities different from those designated by their funding source must adhere to federal requirements regarding allocation of time and effort.
 The following training opportunities will be available.

 In each case, the postdoc will be allowed to present a minimum of three lectures, with the upper limit ultimately set by the postdoc’s mentor and based on whether there might be funding available from the participating department.
 The host instructor will meet with the postdoc to critique all elements of the lectures so that the postdoc will have some type of evaluation.